mfamelis/multifacts/README.md

 # multifacts
-A simple aid to help kids learn multiplication facts
+A simple aid to help kids learn multiplication facts.
+It was vibe coded with Antigravity.